smartdevicelink/sdl_evolution/proposals/0307-GetInputScreen.md

 ## Potential downsides

-This adds complexity to Mobile Libraries, JavaScript Library, Core and the HMI.
+1. This adds complexity to Mobile Libraries, JavaScript Library, Core and the HMI.
+2. This form process does not support OAuth logins like Google, Apple, or Facebook).

 ## Impact on existing code